Space Shuttle Enterprise: Differences between Enterprise and future shuttles

+Platform to the Stars: Space Shuttle (1980) Official NASA Space Shuttle program information film reel.

 Enterprise also lacked reaction control system thrusters and hydraulic mechanisms for the landing gear; the landing gear doors were simply opened through the use of explosive bolts and the gear dropped down solely by gravity.
-As it was only used for atmospheric testing, Enterprise featured a large nose probe mounted on its nose cap, common on test aircraft because the location provides the most accurate readings for the test instruments, being mounted out in front of the disturbed airflow.
+As it was only used for atmospheric testing, Enterprise featured a large nose probe mounted on its nose cap, common on test aircraft because the location provides the most accurate readings for the test instruments, being mounted out of disturbed airflow.

 Enterprise was equipped with Lockheed-manufactured zero-zero ejection seats like those its sister carried on its first four missions.